BIPOC Grants Program

 Attend a preliminary consultation with the UMSU People of Colour Officers prior to submitting the final grant application.

-- Submit your final application via the following Grant Application.
+- Submit your final application via the submission portal below.